Isac-E-Perez/Light-Control/README.md

 ![Screen Shot 2021-10-19 at 9 02 04 AM](https://user-images.githubusercontent.com/89553126/137926040-d56d5b4c-d05e-4a5e-b24d-0b742124474b.png)

 Although the use of intermediate signals is not mandatory, the tool was used in my VDHL model.
 The idea here is that I am trying to describe a digital circuit using a textual description language: I will often need to use intermediate signals in order to accomplish my goal of modeling the circuit.
+The use of intermediate signals allows me to more easily model digital circuits without making the generated hardware more complicated.

 Afterwards, I worked on the behavioral (functional) simulation.
 Here, I will only verify the logical operation of the circuit.
 Stimuli is provided to the logic circuit, so I can verify the outputs behave as I expect.
 The VHDL file called '*light_tb*' is where I specified the stimuli to the logic circuit.